KLD997/PS-PasswordReset/README.md

 # PS-PasswordReset
-TL:DR - PowerShell script for resetting passwords, written for a clients specific password requirements.
+TL:DR - PowerShell script for resetting AD passwords, written for a clients specific password requirements.

 This script was created for the purpose of assisting Tier 1 Agents in resetting user passwords for a specific client.
 This client created user passwords based off three parameters specific to the user.